Titousensei/sisyphus/README.md

 and an "output" directory where all the final outputs will be created.

-For programs that need to run daily, the "output" directory can replace this run's "input directory, and the "tmp" directory can be deleted.
+For programs that need to run daily, the "output" directory can replace this run's "input" directory, and the "tmp" directory can be deleted.
 (The previous "input" directory can be archived if needed.)

 Example